De Kotmadam: Customers

 The sweet shop had one regular client: Bertje (Din Meysmans), a mischievous but well-meaning neighbourhood boy during the first four series.
 He was part of the main cast.
 As from season five, he was replaced by some other children, such as Jelle Cleymans, but none of them were considered to be in the main cast anymore.

 Another important customer was Madame Hulpiau (Rita Smets) (season 3–14).
-Furthermore, Mimi (Machteld Ramout), a middle-aged woman who loves gossiping and is Jeanne's best friend, visits the shop regularly (season 4 – ongoing).
+Furthermore, Mimi (Machteld Ramout), a middle-aged woman who loves gossiping and is Jeanne's best friend, visits the shop regularly (season 4 – 25).

 Other customers are Jeanne's previous colleagues.
 Jeanne was a cashier in a supermarket before she became manager of her own shop.
 She now looks down at her former colleagues and considers them as part of the lower class.